etcd-cpp-apiv3/etcd-cpp-apiv3/README.md

   std::cout << response.value().as_string();
 ```

-Methods of the etcd client object are sending the corresponding HTTP requests and are returning
+Methods of the etcd client object are sending the corresponding gRPC requests and are returning
 immediatelly with a ```pplx::task``` object.
 The task object is responsible for handling the
-reception of the HTTP response as well as parsing the JSON body of the response.
+reception of the HTTP response as well as parsing the gRPC of the response.
 All of this is done
 asynchronously in a background thread so you can continue your code to do other operations while the
 current etcd operation is executing in the background or you can wait for the response with the
 ```wait()``` or ```get()``` methods if a synchron behaviour is enough for your needs.
 These methods